jpahullo/slides/eventstorming/slides.md

 ---

-## Tips for facilitators

 Look at body language.
 Promote active attitude.

-* Motivate opening new kind of events.
+* Motivate opening new kind of events
 * Motivate diving into a part of the problem
 * Make them think about events time line
 * Sitting down is not a problem.
 Changing viewpoint?